RESEARCH

 OTHER ACADEMIC ESSAYS

 2023 Review of Creative Control: The Ambivalence of Work in the Culture Industries by Michael Siciliano.
 American Journal of Sociology.
-Forthcoming.

 2021 Review of Billionaire Wilderness: The Ultra-Wealthy and the Remaking of the American West, by Justin Farrell.
 American Journal of Sociology.